Near99/Near99/README.md

 - :swimmer: I am OPEN to new opportunities anywhere on earth.
 - :runner: Run for FREEDOM!!
 - :battery: Alright Battery Saving Challenge has failed and I'll see you next month..
-- :doughnut: Life's hard, I just wanna make the grey box green.
+- :doughnut: Last fake commit to make the grey box green in 2022, happy new year!
-- ✨ Happy New Year!

 <!---
 Near99/Near99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.